StevenTammen/bibledocs.org/content/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/the-messiah-pre-figured-in-the-old-testament/_index.md

 ### Blood sacrifice {#blood-sacrifice}

-{{< subjects >}}
+{{< properties >}}
-<a href="/subject-index/#blood-sacrifice-shows-the-horrific-severity-of-sin-and-glossing-over-it-cheapens-grace">Blood sacrifice > Shows the horrific severity of sin, and glossing over it cheapens grace</a>
-<a href="/subject-index/#blood-sacrifice-animal-sacrifice-points-straight-to-the-cross-of-christ">Blood sacrifice > Animal sacrifice points straight to the cross of Christ</a>
-<a href="/subject-index/#blood-sacrifice-when-understood-properly-holds-that-god-is-the-one-providing-the-sacrifice">Blood sacrifice > When understood properly, holds that God is the one providing the sacrifice</a>
+stags="Blood sacrifice > Shows the horrific severity of sin, and glossing over it cheapens grace | Blood sacrifice > Animal sacrifice points straight to the cross of Christ | Blood sacrifice > When understood properly, holds that God is the one providing the sacrifice"
-{{< /subjects >}}
+{{< /properties >}}
 <!-- p="Genesis 3:21; Genesis 4:4; Genesis 9:4; Hebrews 11:4; Hebrews 9:22ff." -->

 From the coats of skin that God provides for Adam and Eve to indicate that One will die in their place (Gen.3:21), to Abel's sacrifice, superior to Cain's because it depicts the Substitute's death (Gen.4:4), to the Noahic covenant demanding respect for blood that represents the death of Another in our place (Gen.9:4), to the whole elaborate series of sacrifices commanded by the Mosaic law, all of which portray redemption through Another's blood (cf. Heb.9:22ff.), God made extensive use of the "teaching aid" of blood sacrifice in order that it might be crystal clear to all Old Testament believers that forgiveness of their sins was no light matter: it was something that only God could do for them, and it involved a steep and bloody price that God would somehow have to pay Himself on behalf of those who trusted in Him.